-More frequently heard than seen, the Eastern Whip-poor-will remains an elusive species even for seasoned field ornithologists.
-Its breeding range is fairly well known, due in large part to records of singing males on territories, but there are few nest records.
-The first documented nest of this species for Oklahoma was recorded in 1980 ( Wood 1982b ) and for South Dakota in 1994 ( Dean et al. 1995 )!
-This is a beautifully cryptic bird, but its well-camouflaged eggs and young, its crepuscular or nocturnal foraging and breeding behavior, and its large woodland territories have made it one of the least-studied members of the North American avifauna.
+More frequently heard than seen, the Eastern Whip-poor-will can be elusive for even seasoned field ornithologists.
+This species is well known for its distinctive and emphatic WHIP-poor-WILL call, which has aided in defining its breeding range.
+Even so, little is known about it's breeding biology—indeed, the first documented nests for Oklahoma and South Dakota were recorded as recently as 1980 and 1994(!), respectively ( Wood 1982b , Dean et al. 1995 ).
+This is a beautifully cryptic bird, but its well-camouflaged eggs and young, its crepuscular or nocturnal foraging and breeding behavior, and its large woodland territories have made it one of the least-studied breeding species in North America.

 A ground-nesting species, the Eastern Whip-poor-will lays its 2-egg clutch directly on leaf litter of the forest floor.
 Adults remain motionless on the nest or on a roost site during daylight hours and become active only at dusk.
 Eastern Whip-poor-wills usually forage at dawn and dusk, but on moonlit nights they may catch moths, beetles, and other insects throughout the night.
 The hatching of chicks seems to be closely tied to periods of full moon so the parents can meet the energy demands of their rapidly growing young.
 Females do most of the incubating and brooding, and the young are fed regurgitated insects by both parents.
 Chicks are semiprecocial and can move from the nest site within days of hatching if disturbed.
 When the young molt into their black-speckled, highly camouflaged plumage at the age of about 8 days, the female often leaves them in the care of the male and initiates a second clutch within the territory.